rubinusp/byu-cs460-f2021/lab-routing/README.md

 # Instructions

 Read Section 5.2.2 ("The Distance-Vector (DV) Routing Algorithm") in the book.
-Then implement a DV router in `dvrouter.py` with the following functionality:
+Then implement a DV router in `dvrouter.py` with the following functionality.

+## Specification

  - A router starts out knowing only about the IP prefixes with which it is directly connected.
 In a general sense, this includes the subnets to which